This post is one of a series on ‘Germanisms in American English’ and should be read in conjunction with the introductory post here.

 don’t be shy, sports fan!

-But this is Duden’s second-listed definition of Sportsfreund; the primary definition refers us to the synonym Sportfreund (the same as Sportsfreund but without the linking ‘s’).
+But this is only Duden’s second-listed definition of Sportsfreund.
+The primary definition refers us to the synonym Sportfreund (the same as Sportsfreund but without the linking ‘s’).
 Sportfreund has two meanings in Duden, the first of which is ‘Freund, Anhänger des Sports’ (fan of sports), and the second of which is ‘Sportkamerad’ (fellow sports player).
-It seems that Sportsfreund (with linking ‘s’) can have both of those meanings, too, but in addition it has its own unique usage as a casual form of address, which has become divorced from any real sporting context.
+It seems that Sportsfreund (with linking ‘s’) can have both of these meanings in addition to its own unique usage as a casual form of address, which has become divorced from any real sporting context.

-I speculate that this non-sporting use of Sportsfreund was what gave rise to the equivalent use of sports fan in AmE.
-If we imagine German immigrants* to the US encountering the term sports fan for the first time, it’s easy to understand how they might start using it not just to mean ‘someone who is keen on sports’, but also as a casual form of address – influenced by that use of the term Sportsfreund in German.
+One could speculate that this non-sporting use of Sportsfreund gave rise to the equivalent use of sports fan in AmE.
+Perhaps German immigrants to the US1, encountering sports fan to mean ‘someone who is keen on sports’, assumed that this term could be used just as flexibly as Sportsfreund in their native language and thus started using it as a casual form of address.

-* Most German immigrants arrived in the late 19th–early 20th century, and the word Sport first appeared in the Duden German dictionary in 1887, which supports the hypothesis that Germans would already have known the term Sportsfreund when arriving in the US during the period in question.
+1 Most German immigrants arrived in the late 19th/early 20th century, and the word Sport first appeared in the Duden German dictionary in 1887.
+So it is conceivable that the term Sportsfreund (a simple combination of the word Sport with the word Freund) may already have been familiar to Germans arriving in the US during the period in question.